grafana/tempo/docs/tempo/website/server_side_metrics/_index.md

 Server-side metrics leverages the data available in Tempo's ingest path to provide additional value by generating metrics from traces.

 The metrics-generator internally runs a set of **processors**.
-Processors ingest span batches and keep track of metrics.
+Each processor ingests spans and produces metrics.
 Every processor derives different metrics.
 Currently the following processors are available:
 - Service graphs
 - Span metrics